The Third Pillar of Islam

 Important Notes

-• Zakat cannot be given to one's own dependents (spouse, children, parents, adoption...), wealthy individuals, or descendants of the Prophet Muhammad ﷺ.
+• Zakat cannot be given to those under one’s financial responsibility (such as a spouse, children, parents, adopted dependents), nor to the wealthy, nor to those who are voluntarily inactive despite being able to work, nor to the descendants of the Prophet Muhammad ﷺ.

 • For the category of Zakat Administrators: In order to hold a "mandate of delegation" and claim to belong to this category, NGOs, Zakat funds or foundations must be recognised by a state, or selected and recognised by Muslim communities for the administration of Zakat.
 We strongly recommend that you consult a specialist regarding any matters relating to this category.